 Has Inflation got You Down?
 Our Price Discounts Can Help You Fight Inflation and Help You Become an Expert at OTN!!!
 Click on the Banner Below to Learn More!!!

 So, where does the Mapper Circuit insert the GMP parameters (for all 80 ODU0s) into the OPU4 Frame?

-I earlier mentioned that whenever we are mapping lower-speed ODUj tributary signals into an OPU4 signal, we execute this procedure by creating an 80 OPU4 frame Superframe.
+I mentioned earlier that when mapping lower-speed ODUj tributary signals into an OPU4 signal, we execute this procedure by creating an 80 OPU4 frame Superframe.

 In other words, as we map and multiplex these 80 ODU0 signals into the OPU4 signal, we will also create these 80 OPU4 frame Superframes.

 In the OPU Post, I stated that each OPUk frame consists of an OPUk Payload and OPUk Overhead.